BtheGit/redux-redux/README.md

 }
 ```

-Hold on a second, did I say something like that?
+Hold on a second, did I say 'something like that'?
 I meant that exactly.
 Yeah, that's it.
 Sure, we should do some error checking, especially to make sure the listener is actually a function, but otherwise, that's pretty much how subscribing works.

 There is a problem with this approach though and that is we are directly changing (mutating) our array.
-If we've followed one core tenet throughout this guide it's that we should avoid mutations whereever possible.
+If we've followed one core tenet throughout this guide it's that we should avoid mutations whenever possible.
 For example, if one part of our program tries to unsubscribe while another part is calling dispatch which will also be using that array at the same time.
 How do we avoid that?
 Well, we create a new copy to change instead of changing the old one directly.
 Dispatch will use the array of current listeners, while any changes we want to make we'll make to a new array of listeners (this will be the array of listeners we use in future dispatch calls so we can call it nextListeners).

 The nextListeners array will start as a simple copy of the currentListeners but before we make changes to it (like adding new subscribers) we'll check to see if it is actually the same array reference as currentListeners.
 If it is we'll need to create a fresh copy for it to make changes to.
 Since the idea is to make sure we can change (mutate) our nextListeners array without affecting the currentListeners array (which now becomes a historical record of previous listeners), we can create and call a helper function ensureCanMutateNextListeners().
 It really rolls off the tongue, right!
 Here's what it should look like: